swiecaJS/swiecaJS.github.io/_posts/2019-04-13-how-to-create-preview-gallery.markdown

 ---

 Just a regular day in your developer job.
 You are checking your tasks for today.
 A client want's a gallery view, with buttons.
 One big central image, and couples of images at the bottom.
-User can interact with gallery using two buttons.
-One will show next images, second will show previous ones.
-An overview of functionallity below.
+The user can interact with the gallery using two buttons.
+One will show the next images, second will show previous ones.
+An overview of functionality below.

 Ok, let's face it.
-If you'll need some gallery with preview you'd probably `npm install` some third party package.
-Then you'll check the docs, import it somwhere in your code.
-And after 20 mins you could proudly mark task as done.
+If you'll need some gallery with the preview you'd probably `npm install` some third-party package.
+Then you'll check the docs, import it somewhere in your code.
+And after 20 mins you could proudly mark the task as done.
 But you might miss all the **fun** that is happening underneath!

 Let's assume, that all of the logic regarding showing images will happen on the **client side**.
-You will get just an array of images from backend.
+You will get just an array of images from the backend.
 So actually you have to implement an algorithm for *array traversing*.
-We'll enapsulate this logic in JavaScript class.
+We'll encapsulate this logic in JavaScript class.
 Thank's to that, our solution will be framework agnostic.

 Let's start modelling our interface:
 ```javascript